Everything you need to know about the First Home Owners Grant in your state

 Up to $1m for new homes purchased north of the 26th parallel

-Other exemptions or concessions: Stamp duty concessions are available for first home buyers of properties valued up to $530,000.
-These amounts vary depending on the purchase price.
+Other exemptions or concessions: For transactions entered into on or after 21 March 2025, stamp duty concessions are available for first home buyers of properties valued up to:

 For more information, visit: Government of Western Australia